All Episodes

 Why do I think that I'd be handcuffed, perp walked, mugshotted, and put in jail if I just disobeyed the laws?

-The Phoenix numbers are stunning, actually, and uh they that's common sense.
+The Phoenix numbers are stunning, actually.

 And you are correct.

-Among other so I just urge them to reevaluate what they're doing.
+So I just urge them to reevaluate what they're doing.

-It's not too late, uh, both for their own financial benefit, but also for the safety of their city and for good policy.
+It's not too late, both for their own financial benefit, but also for the safety of their city and for good policy.

-Trump has been clear we want a lawful system of immigration, ones that serves our national interest, and admitting and keeping criminal illegal aliens in the country cannot be in our national interest, and we at the Department of Justice are committed to supporting our Board of Patrol and ICE officers at Homeland Security and doing everything we can to restore common sense and lawfulness and fairness to this system.
+And we, at the Department of Justice, are committed to supporting our Board of Patrol and ICE officers at Homeland Security and doing everything we can to restore common sense and lawfulness and fairness to this system.

 And for the last administration and for these individual cities to ignore the law of the land the way they have, there seems to have never been any accountability for that.

-It's sort of like it there are laws, you obey the laws.
+It's sort of like there are laws.

-I I've never understood this effort or this belief system that says that you can just ignore the law.
+I've never understood this effort or this belief system that says that you can just ignore the law.

-Well, the illegal immigrant that shot him in the face and murdered him had already been convicted for holding a uh raping a woman, kidnapping her, and holding her hostage for an entire week, was let go and was not deported.
+Well, the illegal immigrant that shot him in the face and murdered him had already been convicted for holding a raping a woman, kidnapping her, and holding her hostage for an entire week, was let go and was not deported.

 This is happening all over.